isabelajastrombek/isabelajastrombek/README.md

 ## 💡 What I’m Currently Up To
 - Exploring **Core Data** and **Combine** to elevate my app's performance and interactivity.
-- Preparing for mentorship opportunities to support junior developers.

 ## 🌈 Fun Facts
 - I’m fluent in English (C2) and currently learning German.